DBonbon/Wagtail-Teki/docs/provisioning-servers-for-hosting.md

 # Provisioning webserver

-In this guide we'll explain how to use the included provisioning script to install a Pipit generated application on a server.
+In this guide we'll explain how to use the included provisioning script to install a Teki generated application on a server.

 ## Requirements (webserver, aka ansible host)